 It is often while doing the physical practice—in child pose or in savasana, that we begin to touch meditative states.
 We might start to notice the pause between the breaths and thoughts.
-In the pause, we touch the space of pure Awareness.

 The body is the gateway to the expanded Self.